- Symptoms and Signs

 Patients often actively resist passive eye opening.

-Physical examination rarely indicates the cause when seizures are idiopathic but may provide clues when seizures are symptomatic (see Clinical Clues to the Causes of Symptomatic Seizures).
+Physical examination rarely indicates the cause when seizures are idiopathic but may provide clues when seizures are symptomatic (see Table: Clinical Clues to the Causes of Symptomatic Seizures).

 Clinical Clues to the Causes of Symptomatic Seizures